Our customers trust us to look after their personal information, and manage it securely and responsibly.

 • phone number

-• health information, depending on the nature of your case
+• family circumstances, financial information and health information, depending on the nature of your case

-We also record phone conversations you may have with the investigator or Ombudsman during the investigation process.
-These recordings will form part of your complaint case file.
+We also record phone conversations you may have with our investigator or ombudsman during the investigation process.
+These recordings will form part of the complaint case file that we hold.

-This information can be held in a variety of formats, including paper records, electronically on computer systems, in video and audio files.
-Any paper records we receive are scanned onto our system and the original paper securely destroyed.
+This information can be held in a variety of formats, including electronically on computer systems, in video and audio files, and sometimes paper records.
+Any paper records we receive are scanned onto our system and the original paper is securely destroyed.

 How we use your personal information

-The information you share with us will mainly be used to talk to you about your complaint, investigate and share our findings with you and your service provider.
+The information you share with us will mainly be used to talk to you about your complaint, investigate what has happened and share our findings with you and your legal service provider.

-It is important to us that we provide a good service to all our customers and we conduct regular surveys (with an external research company) to understand your views on the service we have provided to you.
+It is important to us that we provide a high standard of service, and we conduct regular surveys with both consumers and legal service providers to understand people's views on the service we have provided.
+We use an external research company to do this.

-Your information is automatically added to the survey list.
-However, you have the right to withdraw your permission at any time.
+When you bring a complaint to us, your information is automatically added to the survey list.
+However, you have the right to withdraw your permission to be included at any time.
 Please tell your investigator if you wish to do this or contact us at enquiries@legalombudsman.org.uk.

 There will be times when we are under a legal duty to share information.
 This includes, but is not limited to: